iai-group/arXivDigest/sample/README.md

   * First, it makes sure an Elasticsearch index with the correct mappings exist.
 If not it will be created.
   * Then, it queries the arXivDigest API for articles to add to the index.
 These are the articles that will serve as candidate recommendations later.
   * Next, the system queries the arXivDigest API for user information.
 This is the information that the system bases its personalized recommendations on.
   * The system then creates personalized recommendations for each user.
-Specifically, it searches the Elasticsearch index for the best matching articlesm using the user's topics as queries.
+Specifically, it searches the Elasticsearch index for the best matching articles, using the user's topics as queries.
 Then, it aggregates, for each article, the relevance scores of all topics.
   * Finally the articles with the highest overall score for each user are submitted to the arXivDigest API as recommendations.